kidus-der/kidus-der/README.md

 ### :man_technologist: About Me : I am an aspiring Software Engineer!

-- :telescope: I have experience as a Machine Learning Research Volunteer and contributing to the development and implementation of ML algorithms.
+- :telescope: I have experience as a Machine Learning Research and contributing to the development and implementation of ML algorithms.

 - :seedling: I build apps, explore deep learning neural nets, research how we can use machine learning models in different spheres, and develop fun CLI tools in my free time:).